thinkbigdo/learn-react/basics/react-6/README.md

 ## Overview

-This exercise has a video:
+This exercise has a video:Your video was uploaded. https://youtu.be/KweYlFFq3NU

 The prereqs are at least 1 year experience with HTML, Javascript, nodejs.